 Captains H. William Merwede

 The Fire Department is comprised of paid and volunteer (on-call firefighters) who handle weather and other emergencies, in addition to fighting fires.
-The department has 18 state certified Emergency Medical Technicians (EMT) to provide medical treatment when an ambulance is not available.
+The department has 23 state-certified Emergency Medical Technicians (EMT) to provide medical treatment.
 Personnel also do building and hydrant inspections, work with schools to teach students the ABC's of fire safety and instruct senior citizens about kitchen safety.

 Q. Where can I find information regarding the Township's Recreational Fire Ordinance?
 A. Click here.